Frequently Asked Questions

 SSU provides several wireless networks for use with your wireless device.
 Information regarding the available wireless networks and instructions on how to connect to each is located at WiFi at SSU.
 IT recommends you connect to SSU-SECURE whenever possible to ensure a safe, secure connection that allows you to stay connected without reauthenticating.

 Students living in the Residence Halls with wireless devices that cannot connect to SSU-SECURE or ResHall-WLAN (e.g., Xbox 360, Nook, etc.) may request access to connect to ssu-blue.
-Please provide your full name, phone number, dorm building and room, the device that you want to connect, and the wireless MAC address of the device.
+To request access for a device to ssu-blue, you will need to provide your full name, phone number, dorm building and room, the device that you want to connect, and the wireless MAC address of the device to the IT Help Desk.

 Wired connections are not available in the Residence Halls.
 For more information, please call or stop by the IT Help Desk located in the Schulz Library.